Soft-output (SO) GRAND and Iterative Decoding to Outperform LDPCs: Preliminaries

 Many codes are inherently even, including \ac{eBCH} codes, polar codes \cite{arikan2009} and \ac{dRM} codes~\cite{CP21} codes.
 In general, given a generator, $\mathbf{G}$, for a code that is not even, it is straight-forward to extended it by setting $\mathbf{G}_{i,n+1} = \sum_{j=1}^n \mathbf{G}_{i,j}$ in $\Fb_2$ for each $i\in\{1,\ldots,k\}$, which adds one bit to the code and results in an even code.

-Underlying \ac{GRAND} is a race between two random variables, the number of guesses until the true codeword is identified and the number of guesses until an incorrect codeword is identified.
+Underlying \ac{GRAND} is a race between two \acp{RV}, the number of guesses until the true codeword is identified and the number of guesses until an incorrect codeword is identified.
 Whichever of these processes finishes first determines whether the decoding identified by \ac{GRAND} is correct.
 In the \ac{SI} setting, the guesswork function $\guessworkFun : \binaryAlphabetN \to \{1,\ldots, 2^n\}$ depends on SI, $\rvchanout$, and maps a noise effect sequence to its position in GRAND's guessing order, so that $\guessworkFun(\noiseguess{i})=i$.
-Thus $\guessworkFun(\rvnoise)$ is a random variable that encodes the number of guesses until the transmitted codeword would be identified.
+Thus $\guessworkFun(\rvnoise)$ is a \ac{RV} that encodes the number of guesses until the transmitted codeword would be identified.
 As $N^n$ is independent of $X^n$, we have that

 Consequently, as $Y^n=X^n\oplus N^n$, for any $\codeword\in\codebook$

 If $\W{i} : \Omega \to \{1,\ldots, 2^n-1\}$ is the number of guesses until the $i$-th incorrect codeword would be identified, not accounting for the query that identifies the correct codeword, then \ac{GRAND} returns a correct decoding whenever $\guesswork \leq \W{1}$ and a list of length $L$ containing the correct codeword whenever $\guesswork \leq \W{L}$.
 Stochastic analysis of the race between these two processes leads to the derivation of the SO in this paper.